zsquareplusc/python-msp430-tools/doc/shell.rst

 This tool emulates a number of shell utilities.
-The idea is that makefiles or similar build tools can use these commands to be OS independent (so that the same set of commands works on Windows, GNU/Linux, etc.).
+The idea is that makefiles or similar build tools can use these commands to be OS independent (so that the same set of commands works on Windows, MacOS, GNU/Linux, etc.).

 Command collection: